-- delay or denial of drilling permits; - shortening of lease terms or reduction in lease size; - restrictions or delays on our ability to obtain additional seismic data; - restrictions on installation or operation of gathering or processing facilities; - restrictions on the use of certain operating practices; - legal challenges or lawsuits; - pressure or requirements for more analysis and disclosure of environmental and climate change-related risks and data, such as greenhouse gas emissions data;

-- damaging publicity about us;

-- increased regulation;
+- delay or denial of drilling permits; - shortening of lease terms or reduction in lease size; - restrictions or delays on our ability to obtain additional seismic data; - restrictions on installation or operation of gathering or processing facilities; - restrictions on the use of certain operating practices; - legal challenges or lawsuits; - pressure or requirements for more analysis and disclosure of environmental and climate change-related risks and data, such as greenhouse gas emissions data; - damaging publicity about us; - increased regulation;

 - increased costs of doing business;

 - reduced access to financing and hedging;

 - reduction in demand for our products; and

 - other adverse effects on our ability to develop our properties and/or undertake production operations.

-Activism may continue to increase regardless of whether the Biden administration in the U.S. is perceived to be following, or actually follows, through on President Biden's campaign commitments to promote decreased fossil fuel exploration and production in the U.S., including as a result of President Biden's environmental and climate change executive orders described later in this 10-K in the risk factor titled "Our business, operations and financial condition may be directly and indirectly adversely affected by political, economic, and environmental circumstances, and changes in laws and regulations, in the countries and regions in which we operate."
 Our need to incur costs associated with responding to these initiatives or complying with any resulting new legal or regulatory requirements resulting from these activities that are substantial and not adequately provided for, could have a material adverse effect on our business, financial condition and results of operations.
 In addition, a change in public sentiment regarding the oil and gas industry could result in a reduction in the demand for our products or otherwise affect our results of operations or financial condition.